The final keyword in Java

 The final variable will reference always the same Collection Object but it will be possible to add and remove values.

 The red reference cannot be changed (final).
 The values of the collection can change.
+The final keyword refers to the reference and not to the object.

 final and performance gain ?